 I’ll be honest: if this weren’t a list of “moments,” my #1 complaint against the first twelve Final Fantasy games would be the FFIII remake’s difficulty switchover.
 The 3D FFIII remake replaced the reportedly difficult but measured FFIII difficulty, with its specific challenges and job class puzzles with a virtually randomized experience I compared to a pure lottery in the Journal.
-Even grinding only does so much against a game that can double-tap your entire party to death with a bad random roll.
+Even grinding only does so much against a game that can double-tap your entire party to death and force you to replay an entire dungeon thanks to a single, bad die roll.
 And that brings us to our actual #2 worst moment: Garuda, the boss with no weaknesses.
 Garuda in FFIII on the Famicom was designed to be beaten with Dragoons: the game heavily forecast this by only allowing you to buy and find Dragoon equipment during the entire Saronia segment, and outright locked you out from the rest of the game to discourage you from using other jobs.
 The remake took one look at this and removed Garuda’s predictable AI and added the boss ability to act twice in a turn, both of which destroyed the Dragoon’s ability to dodge his group lightning attacks.
 Now the Dragoon isn’t just mostly useless, but it’s mostly useless and you’re still trapped in a city with nothing but Dragoon equipment!
 The creators of the remake tossed out everything about the section that made it clever and replaced it with a deathtrap of a boss that even fans of the remake won’t defend.
 Shame on all of them.

 Number 1: FFIV Blows the Whole Damn Set (Final Fantasy IV)

 FFIV starts with what may be the most promising premise in the entire series to date, one that’ll be hard to top in games to come.
 Cecil, the reluctant Dark Knight, who has everything but is questioning the morality of his orders, turns on his master and goes into exile with nothing but himself and a traumatized young summoner against the world.
 By mid-game, the premise is starting to… strain.
-Genuine ideological and interpersonal conflict between Cecil and his foster brother Kain is replaced with mind control (the watered-down wine of drama), a low-level misogyny is beginning to bloom like a fungal infection, and the game has just artificially extended its length by introducing four (actually two) new Crystals, as though Square’s top brass walked on stage in the middle of the video game and demanded an extra ten hours of gameplay no matter what they had to do to get it.
+Genuine ideological and interpersonal conflict between Cecil and his foster brother Kain has been replaced with mind control (the watered-down wine of drama), a low-level misogyny is starts to bloom like a fungal infection, and the game has just artificially extended its length by introducing four (actually two) new Crystals, as though Square’s top brass walked on stage in the middle of the video game and demanded an extra ten hours of gameplay no matter what they had to do to get it.
 But there was still plenty of opportunity.

 And then the game just outright caught fire.

 It started with the hand of Golbez crawling away from Cecil at one tile an hour while Cecil just stood there and gawked, which would easily qualify as my #1 even if it stood alone because it’s just ridiculous.
 But that was just the warning sign.
 The first trip to the Tower of Babil in FFIV was the single greatest plunge from quality to junk that I’ve ever seen in a video game.
-Within less than five minutes, the game has “killed” Yang in a manner so preposterous that even the 3D remake wasn’t able to explain it, despite my high praise for the remake’s ability to repair the plot in the previous entry, and then the game had Cid “kill” himself in a mile-high dead-drop plus explosion that makes the Dreadnought stroll in FFII almost make sense in hindsight.
+Within less than five minutes, the game has “killed” Yang in a manner so preposterous that even the 3D remake wasn’t able to explain it (despite my high praise for the remake’s ability to repair the plot in the previous entry!), and then the game had Cid “kill” himself in a mile-high dead-drop plus explosion that makes the Dreadnought stroll in FFII almost make sense in hindsight.
 These “deaths” were baffling enough, but learning that they weren’t really deaths at all had Kyle and me rolling in the aisles.
 The game never recovered, undoing even more deaths, introducing a few Star Wars clichés, and getting even worse on the mind control and misogyny fronts, too.
 Oh FFIV, you comic tragedy.
 You hilarious antique.
 I miss you.